anupn18/readme_lifesight/docs/METHODOLOGIES/lifesights-modeling-methodology/structural-causal-modeling/index.md

 Next we will disc use the specifics around Causal Discovery & Estimation.
 We will also discuss how this estimation back-propagates along the causal dag in reverse topological order

-Learn more about Causal Discovery <Anchor label="here" target="_blank" href="https://docs.lifesight.io/update/docs/causal-discovery-estimation#/">here</Anchor>
+Learn more about Causal Discovery [here](https://docs.lifesight.io/update/docs/causal-discovery-estimation#/)

 <br />